bbauska/LFS173x/README.md

 thinks is reasonable, it can send a problem report message asking if the previous message was received.

-## Protocols and Messages: The Controller's Perspective {#protocols-and-messages-the-controllers-perspective .unnumbered}
+## Protocols and Messages: The Controller's Perspective

 Since protocols enable the interactions between Aries agents, it's important for you, the Aries developer, to know what the protocols do